bare74/stortinget/readme.md

-# _Api_Stortinget_store_
+# _Api_Stortinget_

 ## Description

 _This is a tracking system for Stortinget to build an API to support that the system will integrate between when items are added to the API and stored on cardID.
-See documentaion under_
+See documentation under_

+## HTTP Methods

+_GET - Requests retrieve resource information_
+_POST - The server creates a new entry in a database_ _DELETE - Deletes resource_

 | Name         | Request type | Endpoint                                                       | Body                                                                      |
 | ------------ | ------------ | -------------------------------------------------------------- | ------------------------------------------------------------------------- |